amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-select-types-of-facebook-ads.md

 Not to mention that modern technologies have already dropped the cost of video advertising.
 For instance, today you can produce awesome video ads without a video-sized budget using artificial intelligence.

-The Softcube neural network has already created thousands of Facebook video ads for dozens of companies worldwide.
+Softcube artificial intelligence has already created thousands of Facebook video ads for dozens of companies worldwide.
 You can try the [platform](http://softcube.com) for your business right now

 ## Your Marketing Success Lies in The Variety